NetApp-openstack-dev/openstack-docs/source/manila/configuration/section_network-plugins.rst

    netmask and gateway are obtained from ``manila.conf`` when creating a new share server.

--  *Simple Neutron Network Plugin*: This is like the Standalone Network Plugin, except that the network is managed by Neutron.
+-  **Simple Neutron Network Plugin:** This is like the Standalone Network Plugin, except that the network is managed by Neutron.
 Typically, data center administrators that own a dedicated storage network would want to manage such a network via Neutron so that virtual machines